SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 #### 1.2.9.2 HTTP Access

-The default path to the CloudFoundry Actuator endpoint is `/`.
+The default path to the Cloud Foundry Actuator endpoint is `/`.
 Refer to the common [enable HTTP Access](#http-access) section for details on enabling HTTP Access.

-To add the CloudFoundry actuator to the service container, you can use the `AddCloudFoundryActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/CloudFoundry/EndpointServiceCollectionExtensions.cs).
+To add the Cloud Foundry actuator to the service container, you can use the `AddCloudFoundryActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/CloudFoundry/EndpointServiceCollectionExtensions.cs).

 To add the Cloud Foundry actuator and security middleware to the ASP.NET Core pipeline, use the `UseCloudFoundryActuator()` and `UseCloudFoundrySecurity()` extension methods from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/CloudFoundry/EndpointApplicationBuilderExtensions.cs).